The Faversham Open Gardens & Garden Market Day will be held on Sunday 28th of June 2020, from 10am-5pm. The Garden Market will be open from 10am-4pm.

 Faversham is a historic market town with over 500 Listed Buildings, many dating back to medieval times.
 Faversham Open Gardens & Garden Market Day is a chance to see what lies behind the historic houses.
 Most gardens are within walking distance of each other.
 This, combined with the Garden Market, gives the town a festival air on the day, with garden visitors exchanging greetings in the streets when they spot each other’s Open Garden handbooks.

 The day has been designed to offer an enjoyable day out for families or groups friends – there are plenty of cafes, pubs and restaurants within easy walking distance and some gardens offer home-made teas.
-There is also a children’s ‘Hunt the Golden Pebble’ competition.

 There is a town ‘meadow’ garden, walled gardens, terrace gardens and several exceptionally small gardens – showing what can be done in a limited space.
 There are also several community gardens, including the wildlife-friendly and pioneering Abbey Physic Garden, which helps people suffering from physical or mental difficulties.
 And, as well as gardens behind ancient buildings, there are also new-build gardens.